(Select Cultural Info/Seed Codes in the green top bar for more details about codes below)

 BOTANICAL NAME: Pisum sativum

-DESCRIPTION: A very cold-hardy winter annual pea; can take some sub-zero weather.
+Small, yellow peas with dark skins. these make a wonderful winter salad crop--use with growing tips and harvest often.
+A very cold-hardy winter annual pea; can take some sub-zero weather.
 Grows on poorer soil than clover but makes less nitrogen.
 Doesn’t compete well with abundant winter weed growth.
 Peas are used as livestock feed, but also make a fine soup pea.
 The plants will break down fast into the compost pile or green manure.
 They can also be interplanted with your winter grains (as show above).